advance100/doc_webpack/webpack-options.md

 ### `optimize.minimize`

-Mimimize all javascript output of chunks.
+Minimize all javascript output of chunks.
 Loaders are switched into minimizing mode.
 You can pass `false`, `true` or an object containing UglifyJs options.

 ### `optimize.occurenceOrder`

-Assign the module and chunk ids by occurence count.
+Assign the module and chunk ids by occurrence count.
 Ids that are used often get lower (shorter) ids.
 This make ids predictable and is recommended.
-(It is availible as option since 0.10, but was ever activated prior to 0.10)
+(It is available as option since 0.10, but was ever activated prior to 0.10)

 > Default: false

 ### `optimize.occurenceOrderPreferEntry`

-Only availible if `optimize.occurenceOrder` is set.
-Occurences in entry chunks have higher priority.
+Only available if `optimize.occurenceOrder` is set.
+Occurrences in entry chunks have higher priority.
 This make entry chunks smaller but increases the overall size.

 > Default: true

 ### `optimize.dedupe`

 Search for equal or similar files and deduplicate them in the output.
-This comes with some overhead for the entry chunk, but can reduce file size effectivly.
+This comes with some overhead for the entry chunk, but can reduce file size effectively.

 This is experimental and may crash, because of some missing implementations.
 (Report an issue)